-Consejo Hispano is a community-based organization whose mission is the equitable integration of resident Hispanics into the broader social and economic fabric of Oregon and Washington communities.
+Consejo Hispano is a community-based organization whose mission is the equitable integration of the Latinx community into the broader social and economic fabric of Oregon and Washington.

 Consejo Hispano aims to provide programs and services that address both the immediate and long-term needs of the community.
 We strive to create opportunities for Hispanic families to gain skills that empower them and that create greater self-sufficiency.
 Finally, we seek to help Hispanic families integrate into the greater community.
 To accomplish these goals, we offer programs and services that focus on Education, Health, Financial Empowerment and Advocacy & Civic Engagement.

 Formally incorporated in 2006, Consejo Hispano is a community-based nonprofit 501(c) (3) organization whose mission is the equitable integration of resident Hispanics into the broader social and economic fabric of the Lower Columbia Community.
 Although we became a nonprofit in 2006, the founding members have been working with the Latino immigrant community since 1992.
 As the only organization in Clatsop, Columbia, and Tillamook Counties that provides specific services in Spanish to Hispanics.